mathigon/textbooks/probability/content.md

       .door-box: .door
       .floor

 {.monty-reveal} Are you sure about that?
-You can still change your mind by tapping a different door…
+You can still change your mind and select a different door…

     p.text-center.monty-reveal: button.btn.sure I’m sure!

 {.monty-reveal} A great choice, but let me make life a little easier for you.
 I’ll open one of the other doors with a goat, so that there are only two doors left for you to pick from.
 Do you want to stick with your choice, or do you want to swap?

     p.text-center.monty-reveal
       button.btn.swap I want to stay!